Qew7/mordheim_homebrew/reclussians_warband.md

 ---

 ### **Weapon & Armor Upgrade System**
-Stormcast warriors can upgrade standard Mordheim equipment with unique Stormcast enhancements.
+Ruination Chamber heroes can upgrade standard Mordheim equipment with unique Stormcast enhancements.
 All upgraded weapons count as magical weapons.
 Upgrades to weapons and armor only work when Ruination Chambers hero uses them.
 Weapon and armor upgrades do not stack - one weapon can only have one upgrade at a time.